google/cadvisor/docs/storage/influxdb.md

  -storage_driver_secure
  # retention policy.
 Default is '' which corresponds to the default retention policy of the influxdb database
 -storage_driver_influxdb_retention_policy
+ # whitelisted container labels.
+Default is '' which corresponds to all container labels on the spec
+-storage_driver_influxdb_whitelisted_labels
 ```

 # Examples